Warshipping

-In computer network security, Warshipping is using a physical package delivery service to deliver an attack vector to a target.
-This concept was first described in 2008 at the DEF CON hacking convention by Robert Graham and David Maynor as part of a talk entitled, “Bringing Sexy Back: Breaking in with Style”, that included various penetration testing methods.
+In computer network security, warshipping is using a physical package delivery service to deliver an attack vector to a target.
+This concept was first described in 2008 at the DEF CON hacking convention by Robert Graham and David Maynor as part of a talk entitled “Bringing Sexy Back: Breaking in with Style”, that included various penetration testing methods.
 In their implementation, an iPhone box was modified to include a larger battery, which powered a jailbroken iPhone.
 A first-generation iPhone was chosen for this attack based on the reported run-time of 5 days when coupled with an external battery, whereas newer 3G iPhones of the era would reportedly run for 1½ days.
-A Social engineering (security) pretext was described that would trick the recipient into believing they had won an iPhone, in order to explain the shipment.
+A social engineering pretext was described that would trick the recipient into believing they had won an iPhone, in order to explain the shipment.

-The advancement of low-power electronics, thanks in part to Maker culture, has greatly increased the effectiveness of this methodology as a credible method of attacking networks.
+The advancement of low-power electronics, thanks in part to maker culture, has greatly increased the effectiveness of this methodology as a credible method of attacking networks.
 In 2019, IBM X-Force Red coined the name “Warshipping” and described an attack platform that included several low-cost components that could be combined, shipped to targets, and controlled remotely for 2–3 weeks.
 A solar component was also described to allow the devices to run indefinitely.

 Aspects of a modern warshipping attack include the following: